RextonRZ/EqualLens-HATK/README.md

 -   **6 Months**:
     -   **Approach Startups & SMEs**: Targeted outreach to businesses in the trade sector.
     -   **Advanced XAI & Feedback Loops**: Improve explainability of AI decisions and incorporate user feedback to refine models.
-    -   **Expanded Multilingual Support (APAC Focused)**: Crucial for global trade, support more languages for resume parsing, transcription, and UI, with a focus on the APAC region.
+    -   **Expanded Multilingual Support**: Crucial for global trade, support more languages for resume parsing, transcription, and UI, with a focus on the APAC region.
     -   **Mobile Accessibility (Candidate Portal)**: Enhance the candidate experience on mobile devices.
 -   **1 Year**:
     -   **Approach & Integrate with MNCs**: Scale the platform for larger multinational corporations involved in global trade.